null

 Increasingly large-scale production is favoured by the mechanisation of the craftsmen's workshops.
 There is a will to reduce costs in order to make fashion more accessible to the bourgeoisie fond of multiple inspirations.
 This division of labour can explain the lack of innovation in forms.

-However, the Exposition Universelle in Paris from 1855 onwards led to a new reflection on the status of the decorative arts. the status of the decorative arts.
+However, the Exposition Universelle in Paris from 1855 onwards led to new thinking on the status of the decorative arts. the status of the decorative arts.
 Manufacturers were determined to elevate them to the status art by designing furniture as works of art.
 This led to to the increasingly frequent appearance of stamped signatures on the invisible faces of faces of furniture.
 Such is the case with our Louis XVI chests of drawers stamped GROHE under the marble top.

 pair of Louis XVI style Grohe commodesStamped by Grohé under the marble of a Louis XVI-style chest of drawers.